-Guimaras Island, Philippines is famous for producing the sweetest mangoes in the world.
-Located in the Panay Gulf, between the islands of Panay and Negros, there are over 50,000 mango trees planted in this island and its mangoes were reportedly gained its right at the dining table of White House and Buckingham Palace.
+Guimaras Island, located in the Philippines, is famous for producing the sweetest mangoes in the world; its mangoes reportedly earned its reputation after being served at the White House and Buckingham Palace.
+Located in the Panay Gulf, between the islands of Panay and Negros, there are over 50,000 mango trees on the island.

 How to Get to Guimaras

 A pump boat ride costs PHP 14 (around $0.35 or less) as of 2014.
-Buenavista is another port of entry to Guimaras.
+You may also take the boat to Buenavista, which is another port of entry to Guimaras.

 Pump boat schedules

 Monday to Saturday

 Iloilo to Guimaras: 5:30 a.m., 7:30 a.m., 9:30 a.m., 11:30 a.m., 2:30 p.m., 4:30 p.m., 7:30 p.m.

 Guimaras to Iloilo: 6:30 a.m., 8:30 a.m., 10:30 a.m., 12:30 p.m., 2:30 p.m., 4:30 p.m., 6:30 p.m.